Republican governors seek distance from Washington gridlock

 Haley praised the “courage and fight” of state leaders as she spoke at the gathering of the association, which is the principal political organization of the 30 Republican U.S. governors.

-The association’s new chairman, New Jersey Governor Chris Christie, was re-elected by a landslide earlier this month.
+The association’s chairman, New Jersey Governor Chris Christie, was reelected by a landslide earlier this month.
 He sought to put daylight between Republican state leaders and lawmakers in Washington dogged by embarrassingly low poll ratings following a partial government shutdown last month.

-“What I have seen here is the incredible contrast between what is being discussed here and accomplished by these people ... as opposed to what is going on in Washington D.C.,” Christie, who was elected to chair the influential association on Thursday, told reporters.

 Among the recent polls was one from Washington Post-ABC News, showing 85 percent disapproval for the job Congress was doing, while only 12 percent of respondents said they approved.